cronologic-de/crono_pci_linux/README.md

 ---

 # Usage
-The library is provided mainly as a static library `crono_userspace.a` to be used by other applications to handle the devices.
+The library is provided mainly as a static library `crono_pci_linux.a` to be used by other applications to handle the devices.

 ## Header Files
 All the provided APIs and macros are found in the header file [``crono_kernel_interface.h``](./include/crono_kernel_interface.h).